Particular/docs.particular.net/samples/pipeline/masstransit-messages/sample.md

  - nservicebus/pipeline/manipulate-with-behaviors
 ---

-It's possible to migrate from a system built on MassTransit to NServiceBus without having to undergo the Big Rewrite.
+It's possible to migrate from a system built on MassTransit to NServiceBus without having to undergo a big rewrite.
 This sample will show how a messaging system can gradually be transitioned from MassTransit to NServiceBus a bit at a time by using an NServiceBus [message pipeline behavior](/nservicebus/pipeline/manipulate-with-behaviors.md) to translate incoming MassTransit messages into a shape that can be understood by NServiceBus.

 downloadbutton